Koopman operator-based discussion on partial observation in stochastic systems

 \subsection{Evaluation of approximate values of exact solutions}

 In deterministic systems, it is easy to obtain numerically exact solutions, which is necessary to discuss the accuracy of the partial observation.
 That is, the numerical time integration, such as the Runge-Kutta method, yields a good numerical approximation for the exact solutions.
 By contrast, the noise in the stochastic system prevents us from such numerical time integration.
 Although the Monte Carlo algorithm based on the Euler-Maruyama approximation is available for time integration, we should generate many sample trajectories to estimate the exact solutions for statistics.
-Since it is computationally impractical to obtain solutions with high accuracy using the Monte Carlo method, we directly derive the Koopman matrix $K_{\Delta t}$ for the stochastic system.
+The problem here is the evaluations with \textit{various initial coordinates}; for each initial coordinate, we require many sample trajectories.
+Then, the Monte Carlo sampling is time-consuming.
+By contrast, as discussed in Sec.~2.4, we obtain the expectation values for various initial coordinates simply with the aid of the Koopman operator.
+That is, multiplying the corresponding Koopman matrix by the dictionary vector yields the expectation values.
 The numerical procedure is essentially the same as \cite{Ohkubo2019,Takahashi2023,Ohkubo2021}; we explain it briefly in the context of the present paper.

-For example, consider three dimensional cases such as the Lorentz system.
+For example, consider three dimensional cases such as the Lorenz system.
 Then, we define the dictionary in Sec.~2.3 as follows:

 Note that \eref{eq_c_time_evolution} leads to the expansion coefficients for the observable function $\phi$.
 Hence, when we can observe all variables, i.e., $\mathcal{O} = \{1,2,3\}$, we have the following expansion: